Religious Worship in Fitchburg

 by Carole Kinney

 Fitchburg residents have been going to church for more than 170 years.
 Actually, in the earliest pioneer days, the church often came to them.
 Back then, Fitchburg was a sparsely populated township that was roughly two-thirds Protestant and nearly one-third Catholic.
 Catholics held the earliest remembered religious services in Fitchburg, beginning in 1844.
-Priests said Mass at George and Catherine Fox’s log cabin, which once stood to the south of where the Oregon Correctional Institution stands today.
+Priests said Mass at George and Catherine Fox’s log cabin, which once stood on the south side of County M from where the stone gate posts to the Oak Hill Correctional Institution stand today.
 They also met the faithful at Andrew and Mary Jane Kinney’s log cabin, on what is now Irish Lane.
 Among these pioneer priests were Father Martin Kundig of Milwaukee; Bishop John Martin Henni of Milwaukee; Father Maximilian Gaertner of Sauk City; Father Francis Etschmann of Madison and Father Adelbert Inama of Roxbury.
 Pioneer families also attended services in Madison at what would become St. Raphael parish.

 The first sermon in the Oak Hall area of Fitchburg was preached in the home of Robert Salisbury in 1845 by the Methodist circuit rider Rev. Hawks.
 A Methodist Church was built at Oak Hall in 1897, one-fourth mile south of the intersection of Fish Hatchery and M, on the west side of Fish Hatchery.
 The church was in existence for a short time and then merged with one in Oregon.